ryang-bgl/interview-buddy/browser-extension/README.md

    - Under **Authentication → Settings**, enable **Email OTP** and customize the magic-link template if desired.
    - Add your Chrome extension redirect (`https://<EXTENSION_ID>.chromiumapp.org/auth`) to the "Redirect URLs" list so Supabase is allowed to complete the flow.

 4. Open Chrome and navigate to `chrome://extensions/`, enable "Developer mode", and load the unpacked extension from the `dist` directory.
+Pin the extension icon and click it to toggle the Chrome side panel powered by this UI.
+Chrome will prompt for "Read your browsing history" because the extension now injects scripts into any tab (`<all_urls>`) to support element selection and scraping; approve the prompt so the AI can read the current page content.

 5. Build for production: